-Last Lousy Star: And how!
-And even before the Grandmaster Galaxy, there may be a few Green Stars that are rather tricky to get, such as the third one in Shiverburn (bring a Cloud Suit to the end of the level, with at least one cloud left) or the first one in Stone Cyclone (pull off a well-timed Triple Jump, and don't get crushed in the process).
+Last Lousy Star: In Grandmaster Galaxy.
+Even before unlocking it, there may be a few Green Stars that are rather tricky to get, such as the third one in Shiverburn (bring a Cloud Suit to the end of the level, with at least one cloud left) or the first one in Stone Cyclone (pull off a well-timed Triple Jump, and don't get crushed in the process).

 Lethal Lava Land: The Melty Monster Galaxy is the most prominent example, but several galaxies have elements of it, including all of the Bowser levels.
 Shiverburn is one of these until you hit a switch and turn it into Slippy-Slidey Ice World.